push-chain/push-chain-remix-workshop/PushChain/welcome/README.md

 For more information about Universal Transactions, see the [Universal Transactions](https://pushchain.github.io/push-chain-website/pr-preview/pr-1067/docs/chain/build/send-universal-transaction/) documentation.

-## Prerequisites

-- Wallet connection: Connect an existing wallet (e.g., MetaMask, Phantom)
-- Network configuration: Point your tools to Push Chain (typically Testnet for workshops)
-- Testnet PC: Ensure you have testnet $PC to try transactions

 ## Account Types on Push Chain

 As an EVM-compatible Universal Layer 1 blockchain, Push Chain naturally supports standard Ethereum accounts: